 - Couple tablespoons of loose white Sugar

-In a pan on medium-high heat, add chopped apples, cinnamon, nutmeg, brown sugar, and water.
-Cook covered for about 3-4 mins until the apples have softened, then once they’ve softened and released their moisture, remove the lid and stir them until they’re a chunky sauce.
-They can be as cooked or softened as you want.
+In a pan on medium-high heat, add the chopped apples, cinnamon, nutmeg, brown sugar, and water.
+Cook covered for about 3-4 mins until the apples have softened, then once they’ve softened and released their moisture, remove the lid and stir them for 1-2 minutes until they’re a chunky sauce.
+They can be as softened as you want.

-Roll out the puff pastry dough to about 12″ x 18″ and cut it into 6-8 even pieces.
-Honestly, you can make them whatever size or shape you want though as seen by my pics above.
+Flour your counter, place your puff pastry on the counter, then also flour the top of your dough.
+Roll out the puff pastry to about 12″ x 18″.
+Cut it into either 6 or 8 even pieces (I usually do 8).
+Honestly, you can make them whatever size or shape you want though.

-One way is to make perfect rectangles or squares (one for the bottom, one for the top) and spoon the apples onto one of them, then cover it with the other piece.
-Another way is to make a larger rectangle or circle of dough, spoon the mixture onto one side, then fold the other half over.
-Honestly, any way you do it as long as there is apple covered by pastry is fine.
+My favorite way to make these is to cut 2 smaller rectangles or squares (one for the bottom, one for the top) and spoon the apples onto one of the pieces, then cover it with the other piece.
+Another way is to make a longer rectangle or larger circle of dough, spoon the mixture onto one side, then fold the other half over.
+Honestly, any way you do it as long as you end up with “apple covered by pastry” is fine.

-To make the top and bottom pastry stick to each other, just wet the edge of one side with a bit of water on your finger, and use a fork to press the edges down.
+To make the top and bottom pastry stick to each other, just wet the outer edge of the bottom side with a bit of water on your finger, then place the top dough over the apples and use a fork to press top/bottom edges down.

 Brush egg white or a bit of milk over the tops, sprinkle with white sugar, and poke a little hole.

 Note: pretty much all ingredients are modifiable to taste.
-Add more or less sugar, more or less spice, etc. I promise they’ll taste amazing no matter what you do.
+Add more or less sugar, more or less spice, use a different fruit for the filling etc. I promise they’ll taste amazing no matter what you do.
 We’ve done these with peaches too, and strawberries.